About This Course

 The course is organised and taught by staff within the School of Psychology.

-You can view staff contact details here.
+You can view the course director's details here.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Clinical and Health Psychology Modules page.